Introducing a new training course for Kent

 For one day a week over a year we aim to deliver a Bible overview, basic Christian doctrine, Bible handling skills, applied ministry topics (delivered by experienced ministers) and workshop groups.
 We anticipate that completing the course would count as credit towards joining the second year of Cornhill (F2).

-God willing, we hope to appoint a half-time Director of Training post by June 2021.
+We hope to appoint a half-time Director of Training post soon.

 Why a new training course?